 Feminism is supposed to be a vehicle for that, as I said.
 Not another dictatorial framework that makes us feel bad about ourselves as women or as people.

 For me, feminism is the exact opposite of that.
-It is about having the choice to be whatever type of woman you want and having your choices be respected.
+It is about having the choice to be whatever type of woman you want and demanding that your choices be respected.

 I wrote, on an earlier version of this blog: